Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: System Model and Problem Formulation

-Although $(\mathbf{P2.1})$ eliminates trajectory variables, it remains a non-convex problem dominated by complex intra-cluster interference.
-Conventional iterative solvers typically incur high computational latency, making them unsuitable for real-time channel variations.
-To address this, we propose a topology-aware GNN beamformer to approximate the optimal solution of $(\mathbf{P2.1})$ with low inference latency.
+Since $(\mathbf{P2.1})$ remains non-convex and dominated by intra-cluster interference, conventional iterative solvers incur prohibitive latency for real-time channels.
+Thus, we propose a topology-aware GNN beamformer to approximate the optimal solution with low inference latency.